Jaliov/Code-Quiz/README.md

 # Code-Quiz

 ### This little app is a timed quiz
-### The subject of this quiz is a musical instrument -- the viola!
+### The subject of this quiz is actually a musical instrument -- the viola!
 ### The viola is relatively unknown to most people hence this quiz

 ## Instructions